Guides

 - DELETE /books/{id}: Delete a specific book.

-In this example, the books are the resources, and the endpoints represent the different actions that can be performed on those resources.
-Clients can retrieve, create, update, or delete specific books in the collection by the appropriate endpoint.
-The endpoints provide a clear and structured way for clients to interact with the resources in the API.
+In this example, books are resources, and the endpoints allow clients to retrieve, create, update, or delete them.
+The endpoints offer a clear structure for interacting with the resources in the API.

 Conclusion